-- Collin Swan, Counsel, World Bank Office of Suspension & Debarment (Washington DC)
+- Collin Swan, Senior Counsel, World Bank Office of Suspension & Debarment (USA)

-- Jessica Tillipman, Assistant Dean for Field Placement; Professorial Lecturer in Law, The George Washington University Law School (Washington DC)
+- Jessica Tillipman, Assistant Dean for Field Placement; Professorial Lecturer in Law, The George Washington University Law School (USA)

 Jessica Tillipman is the Assistant Dean for Field Placement and Professorial Lecturer in Law at The George Washington University Law School where she teaches anti-corruption and compliance.
 Dean Tillipman is also a Senior Editor of “The FCPA Blog”—a leading Foreign Corrupt Practices Act resource on the internet and a co-chair of the ABA International Anti-Corruption Committee.
 She also regularly advises foreign governments and companies on anti-corruption and compliance issues.
 Prior to joining GW Law, Dean Tillipman was an associate in Jenner & Block’s Washington, D.C. office, where she was member of the firm’s Government Contracts and White Collar Criminal Defense and Counseling practice groups.
 She joined Jenner & Block after serving as a law clerk to the Honorable Lawrence S. Margolis of the U.S. Court of Federal Claims.
 Dean Tillipman graduated cum laude from Miami University in Oxford, OH and obtained her J.D., with honors, from The George Washington University Law School.

-- Juan Ronderos, Sanctions Officer, Inter-American Development Bank Group (Washington DC) (IDB Sanctions Officer, Washington DC)
+- Juan Ronderos, Sanctions Officer, Inter-American Development Bank Group (USA) (IDB Sanctions Officer, USA)

 Juan Gabriel Ronderos is a Canadian-Colombian citizen with a law degree from Universidad de los Andes, a Specialization in Taxation from the same university, and an LL.M. from Osgoode Hall Law School in Canada.
 Since October 2010, he has served as the Sanctions Officer for the Inter-American Development Bank Group (IDB Group) in Washington, D.C.
 In this position, he acts as the first instance reviewer of the IDB Group’s two-tier Sanctions System.
 As Sanctions Officer, he is in charge of adjudicating cases of Prohibited Practices brought forward by the Office of Institutional Integrity (OII), related to allegations that corporations and/or individuals have engaged in corrupt, fraudulent, coercive, collusive and/or obstructive practices, all according to the IDB Group’s Sanctions Procedures.
 If warranted, the Sanctions Officer imposes appropriate sanctions.
 His determinations can be appealed before the IDB Group’s Sanctions Committee.
 Prior to joining the IDB Group, Mr. Ronderos was the Regional Team Leader for the Latin America and the Caribbean investigative team at the World Bank’s Integrity Vice Presidency (INT).
 After joining the World Bank in 2003, Mr. Ronderos participated in different units of INT, including the South Asia investigative team where he conducted investigations in India, Bangladesh, and Cambodia, among other countries.
 Prior to his work for the two Multilateral Development Banks, Mr. Ronderos worked for KPMG Forensics in Canada and in the United States, where he held the level of director.
 Mr. Ronderos’ career started in the early nineties in Colombia where he held different posts, ranging from being a front line investigator at the Attorney General’s office to commanding a special task force in charge of investigating money laundering and financial crimes related to the drug cartels.
 Later, Mr. Ronderos worked in academia in Canada as Assistant Director for the Nathanson Center for the Study of Organized Crime and Corruption at Osgoode Hall Law School.
 Mr. Ronderos speaks frequently at national and international events about the IDB’s Sanctions System and international anti-corruption issues.
 He has been an adjunct professor on taxation at the Jorge Tadeo Lozano University, guest lecturer on organized crime at Osgoode Hall Law School, and guest lecturer on corruption and international development at Universidad de los Andes in Colombia, American University and Georgetown in Washington D.C., and Duke University Sanford School of Public Policy.
 Mr. Ronderos has published on issues related to law enforcement, transnational organized crime and corruption in international development.